 Research

-Our current focus is sepsis, an ultimate outcome of any uncontrolled infection.
-Sepsis is defined as life-threatening organ dysfunction caused by a dysregulated host response to infection.
+1. Sepsis is an ultimate outcome of any uncontrolled infection and defined as life-threatening organ dysfunction caused by a dysregulated host response to infection.
 Despite considerable advances over the last decades, sepsis is still a leading cause of death in intensive care units, and patients develop prolonged immune paralysis leading to a high incidence of recurrent infections.
+The team is investigating a) how the host interacts differentially with pathogens during successful and failed control of infections and b) how the host immune system becomes dysfunctional during sepsis.
+The goals of our current research are to develop HDT against pan-respiratory viruses and to elucidate the mechanisms of immune paralysis in sepsis, using clinical samples and animal models.